You Should Actually Use Your Zodiac Sign To Determine Your Birthstone

-Questions for all the August babies out there: When was the last time you wore a piece of peridot jewellery?
-When was the last time you even saw a peridot?
-Birthstones are a nice idea, but if they're too obscure (or don't go with the rest of your stuff), they can leave something to be desired.
+Here's a couple questions for any August babies reading this: When was the last time you went out of your way to find a piece of peridot jewelry?
+When was the last time you even thought about a peridot?
+Sure, birthstones are a nice idea, but if they're too obscure (or just don't go with the rest of your stuff), they can leave something to be desired.

 If you've felt saddled with an unwanted gem all your life, simply due to the month in which you were born, you may find a stone that suits you through your Zodiac sign.